omercankoc/swift-handbook/Sources/StructuresAndClasses.md

 # Structures and Classes
 Structures and classes in Swift have many things in common.
-Both can:
-- Define properties to store values,
+- Definable calculated and stored properties,
-- Define methods to provide functionality,
+- Functions and closures can be created for functionality,
-- Define subscripts to provide access to their values using subscript syntax,
+- Subscripts can be created for get and set operations in collections,
-- Define initializers to set up their initial state,
+- Initialization states can be set (init),
-- Be extended to expand their functionality beyond a default implementation,
+- Extension can be defined to add new functionality,
-- Conform to protocols to provide standard functionality of a certain kin
+- They can work with protocols.

-Classes have additional capabilities that structures don’t have:
+Classes have additional capabilities that structures don’t have.
 - Inheritance enables one class to inherit the characteristics of another,
 - Type casting enables you to check and interpret the type of a class instance at runtime,
 - Deinitializers enable an instance of a class to free up any resources it has assigned,